-CLEVELAND – Being a new mom is especially sweet for Brittany Rinella of Willowick, Ohio.
+CLEVELAND – Being a new mom is especially sweet for Brittney Rinella of Willowick, Ohio.

 Four years ago, breast cancer almost derailed her plans to start a family.

 “I was terrified; not only do I have to deal with this diagnosis at 26, but now I have to worry about possibly not having children, so that was super scary for me,” Rinella said.

 Rinella had a double mastectomy and chemotherapy – which can be toxic to the ovaries.